Where have the once popular singers from the music video industry gone?

 A whole generation of singers and performers vanished from the public eye once the music video industry saw a dip in popularity.
-As a sense of revival slowly builds into the independent music scene, hitlist speaks to a few artistes to know about their trials and tribulations
+We speak to a few artistes to know about their trials and tribulations

 With its peppy numbers, stylised videos and loads of oomph, the Indian music video culture added a lot of zing to our TV sets in the late ’90s and early 2000s.
 It also gave rise to a new breed of musicians who commanded a fan following equal to that of a popular Bollywood star.
 However, lack of support from music channels spelt doom for many of these artistes who could not even manage to come up with a second album.
 While some explored new avenues, others just sank into oblivion.
 We chatted with a few to get an insight about creativity, stardom and being away from the public eye.